Aspen School has an enrollment of 500 students in our K-5 program.

 Aspen receives support from two separate parent groups.
 The first group is the Hawthorn District 73 Parent Teacher Organization (PTO).
 Each year the PTO works with the school and community to help enrich educational experiences for students.
 The organization of fundraisers helps to support the purchase of enrichment materials and resources for all students at Aspen.
 Some resources made available through PTO funds include Geography Bee, Social Skills “Superflex” materials, classroom magazine subscriptions, assemblies and additional books for the Aspen School Library.

 In addition to the PTO, the Aspen Family Partnership Council supports Aspen School.
 The mission of the Aspen Family Partnership Council (AFPC) is to strengthen our community, bring families together and enhance relationships between students, families, teachers and staff.
 AFPC organizes and facilitates many activities to strengthen the community.
-Some of these activities include family nights, to Parent University, choice time recess activities and mentoring for new families to Aspen.
+Some of these activities include family nights, to Parent University, choice time recess activities, library and teacher parent helpers.

 Staff at Aspen school are committed to the Hawthorn District 73 mission statement, “Inspire all students to embrace learning in an ever changing world.”
 As a staff, information regarding student learning is collected and reviewed on a regular basis to ensure all students are growing.
 Information gathered helps establish School Improvement (SIP) goals on a yearly basis.